Ajaymishra123/PokemonApp/README.md

-Pokemon Demo
+## Pokemon Demo

-Welcome to the Pokemon Demo project!
+Welcome to the Pokemon Demo project!\
 This is a React Native application that leverages the Pokemon API to display a list of Pokemon and their details.

-Table of Contents

-Features
-Getting Started
-Prerequisites
-Installation
-Running the App
-Folder Structure
-Testing
-Technologies Used
-Contributing
-License
-Features

 Display a list of Pokemon with their names.
 Navigate to a Pokemon's details page.